mmtmn/einstein-in-a-box/README.md

 #### **3. Configure API Key**

 You'll need an OpenAI API key.
-Checkout OpenAI documentation on how to do this in case you don't know how to.
+Checkout OpenAI's documentation on how to do this in case you don't know how to.

+DO NOT HARDCODE THE KEY, IT WILL LEAK IF YOU DO SO.
+If you are going to hardcode the key, make sure to remove the auto github push functionality to it - or do it in a private repository.

 #### **4. Run the Script**